ahaaster/ZeroShot_cot/README.md

 pipenv install [package]
 ```

-You spawn the virutal environment with the following terminal command
+You spawn the virtual environment with the following terminal command
 ```
 pipenv shell
 ```
 Running a python file (while in virtual environment)
 ```
-python [filename].py
+python ./experiment/main.py
 ```